-In preparation for his show The Black and White Cape Town Report at A4 Arts, Dan Perjovschi spent two weeks in Cape Town engaging the local context through spontaneous encounters, conversations, commutes, and by reading the daily papers.
-Perjovschi deciphered the information he collected through a constellation of drawings.
+In preparation for his show The Black and White Cape Town Report at A4, Dan Perjovschi spent two weeks in Cape Town engaging the local context through spontaneous encounters, conversations, commutes, and by reading the daily papers.
+Perjovschi deciphered the information he collected through a constellation of drawings made directly onto the gallery walls using his 'trademark' black marker pen.
 These combined familiar, reworked, and transplanted images with new data and motifs.
-Perjovschi draws directly onto the gallery walls using his 'trademark' black marker pen.
 The wall became a collection of aphorisms and caricatures: a super-sized newsworthy strip.
-One of Perjovschi's requirements is that his work is erased.
-This process of erasure was documented, but before the wholesale disappearance of The Black and White Report, proto~ made a selection of Perjovschi's work for this series of t-shirts and postcards.